comic-manga-ebook/ecmb_builder/README.md

 <br />

 ## The source-files (in a perfect world)
 Your source-files have to be located in "comic_manga/source_dir" (if you didn't specify a different one in the config-file).
-The naming of the files and folders is up to you, but I suggest to use either my format or at least numeric names/prefixes.
+The naming of the files and folders is up to you, but I suggest using either my format or at least numeric names/prefixes.

 - the file- and folder-names are sorted alphanumeric (like every file-system)
 - files and folders starting with "__" (2 underscores) are ignored in general